thifranc/docs.wiki.raw/User-Guide:-Hoover.md

 <BR CLEAR=”right” />

+### Tags

 _Tags_ are a good way to mark what documents were already viewed or investigated.
 They further qualify the document and allow the user to view in an instant what the key takeaway is.
 Public tags are indexed and visible to everyone.
-Private tags allow the solo investigator to mark his own findings (are not indexed).
+Private tags allow the solo investigator to mark his own findings (are only available to the one user that made them).

 To apply a public or a private tag, click on the search result that you are investigating (middle panel).
 A preview window will be opened on the right hand side.
 There you can go to the Tags tab type the tag of your choice and click Enter.
 You can also choose to make your tag visible or keep it private.